Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

 - `ipcHelpers.on` to add disposable listeners (`ipcMain` and `app` listeners)
 - ipcMain events, using sender to find browser window
   - difference between browser window and Atom window
+- leading semicolon in `atom-application` method `runTests`?
+  - me: only familiar with two reasons why this is done in JS and don't understand how either applies

 ### atom-application.js
 - requires `AtomWindow`, `ApplicationMenu`, `event-kit` Disposables, `EventEmitter`, ...